 a = 0.1 b = 1e-6*1e5 a # -> 0.1 b # -> 0.1 # but: a == b # -> false! # the reason is: "%.21g"%a # -> 0.100000000000000005551 "%.21g"%b # -> 0.0999999999999999916733

-For memory performance, unless necessary a restricted version of that transformation is used.
+For memory performance, a restricted version of that transformation is used if possible.
 In that restricted version, the rotation angles are confined to a multiple of 90 degree and scaling is not supported.
 This restricted affine transformation is provided through the Trans class.
 The 8 possible rotation/mirror variants can be coded in a single rotation/mirror code which is used frequently throughout KLayout (see Transformations in KLayout).

 For transforming floating-point coordinates, the DTrans object is provided.
-The basic difference is that the displacement uses floating-point coordinates (by employing a DPoint object).
+The basic difference is that the displacement uses floating-point coordinates (by employing a DVector object).

 Regions are basically collections of polygons.
 Regions provide higher functions such as boolean operations and sizing which cannot be implemented on pure polygons because their output may be a number of polygons.
 A Region is a general representation of a set of points in a two-dimensional area while a polygon is a coherence set of points.

 Regions can be created by starting with an empty region and filling the latter with polygons.
 Regions can also be created from a RecursiveShapeIterator which allows feeding layout data into the region in a very flexible way.
 In the latter case, boxes and paths will be converted to polygons when feeding them into the region.